 |2 inches (5 centimeters) as adults

 Zebra Danio Overview

-Zebra danios are a species of fish from the cyprinid family.
+Zebra danios are a species of fish from the Cyprinidae family.
 These fish are widely distributed from Nepal down to India.
-This species is found in the tropical and subtropical waters in Bangladesh, India, and Bhutan.
+This species is found in the tropical and subtropical waters in Bangladesh, India, and Pakistan.
 They are a loved freshwater shoaling fish for many different reasons.

 You will find them in nearly every pet store that stocks fish.
 Alongside being incredibly hardy, they are also easy to care for and are perfect for community tanks because of their peaceful nature.
-They can live for up to 6 years if they are cared for properly.
-In average conditions, you can expect your zebra danio to live up to 4 years.
+They can live for up to 3.5 years if they are cared for properly.
+The verified record lifespan of a pet zebra danio is 5.5 years 1.

 A zebra danio may be hardy enough to tolerate a wide range of conditions, but bad care can cause them to deteriorate quite fast.
-Unfortunately for fish lovers, these fish are also commonly used as test subjects for various research studies.
-A fun fact is that humans share 70% of their genes with each other!
+These fish are also commonly used as test subjects for various research studies.
+A fun fact is that humans share 70% of their genes with these fish!